 Which Certification is better to strengthen your core CISA or CIA?

 The frequently asked question among the applicants is whether CIA or CISA.
 The difference between both certifications can be summarized in short as CISA is for specialists while the CIA is for generalists.
 Both courses have their limitations and qualities.
 The CIA certification would cost approximately $ 1,500 or more.
-While the CISA certification would cost about $ 1000.
+At the same time, the CISA certification would cost about $ 1000.
 Additional costs might occur during the training due to the books and prep courses.

 CISA vs CIA Certification

 Does the question still remain the same which certification would be good to have?
 The CISA or CIA?
 If planning for both, then which one should be taken first?
 The CISA certification is of high standards for IT auditors.
-It is necessary that you are aware of auditing basics and have little knowledge of IT.
+You must be aware of auditing basics and have little knowledge of IT.
 IT auditors get the certification to be in the field, while Non-It auditors get it to get into IT auditing.
-The CISA comprises 1 exam, which is encompassing membership for 1 year to ISACA.
-With a strong background and experience, one can prepare and have the certification within the time period of 6 months to a year.
-Which makes it a good return on investment.
-While the CIA is a broader certification and is associated with 3 examinations.
+The CISA comprises 1 exam, encompassing membership for 1 year of ISACA.
+With a strong background and experience, one can prepare and have the certification within 6 months to a year, making it a good return on investment.
+At the same time, the CIA is a broader certification and is associated with 3 examinations.
 The certification covers auditing and IT at a broader level.
 Unlike the CISA, the CIA is more related to general auditing than IT.
 You must pass all the 3 exams within the duration of 4 years from the time of the first exam.
-It would generally take 1 to 2 years to appear all the 3 CIA exams.
+It would generally take 1 to 2 years to appear in all the 3 CIA exams.
 The CIA is respected more than CISA due to its broader nature.
 The CIA exam is harder in comparison to CISA.
-Moreover, one thing to consider is that the IT auditors are paid more in general than the Non-IT auditors.
+Moreover, one thing to consider is that IT auditors are generally paid more than Non-IT auditors.

 Plus, points about CIA

-It is a good option if your aim is to be an internal auditor; however, you are not certain about the specialization in which area or your preference with management or the general role of internal auditing within a corporation.
+It is a good option if you aim to be an internal auditor; however, you are not certain about the specialization in which area, your preference for management, or the general role of internal auditing within a corporation.
 If it is paired up with CPA, then it is a great arrangement for a senior position as CAE or head of internal audit.
 It is beneficial only if you look after breaking in the IT audit.
 The overall duration of the 3 part CIA certification course is 1 to 2 years.

 Significant facts about CISA

 The CISA certification is for high standards of IT auditing.
 If you are more into the nature of the job of IT audit and you consider that the future of auditing is more related to technology-based audit, then give it a shot.
 The scope is narrower, and the examination consists of only one part.
 The practical benefit of seeking certification in CISA is it is easier, and the process of examination is faster.
-An aspirant can finish the course in 6 months or even in 2 months if you are involved with IT audit work.
 The course is a short-term consideration, yet it is affordable.

 Strict professional and academic criteria are essential for the candidates tending to apply for the CIAS and CIA certifications.